shankar4/Functional-Genomics/Bash tutorial.md

 $ echo $[4*12]
 >48

-Chapter 4 is on regex (md reinterprets the :x: and :~  in the outputs; so, outputs not shown, just commented on)
+Chapter 4 is on regex (md reinterprets certain characters in the outputs; so, outputs not shown, just commented on)

 $ grep root /etc/passwd  - display lines with the string 'root' in the file: /etc/passwd